PhD in Chemistry with specialization in Microbial Chemistry

 Uppsala University is a comprehensive research-intensive university with a strong international standing.
 Our mission is to pursue top-quality research and education and to interact constructively with society.
 Our most important assets are all the individuals whose curiosity and dedication make Uppsala University one of Sweden’s most exciting workplaces.
 Uppsala University has 44.000 students, 7.100 employees and a turnover of SEK 7 billion.

-Subject description/research project: As a graduate student in Microbial Chemistry, you will be part of a research group that has the long-term goal of using advanced genetic engineering to develop photosynthetic microorganisms converting solar energy and atmospheric carbon dioxide into chemicals and fuels in direct processes.
+Research project and work duties: As a graduate student in Microbial Chemistry, you will be part of a research group that has the long-term goal of using advanced genetic engineering, systems biology and biochemistry to develop photosynthetic microorganisms converting solar energy and atmospheric carbon dioxide into chemicals and fuels in direct processes.
 The model system is cyanobacteria.
-In this externally funded research project, Sustainable production of solar fuels, the focus is on developing cyanobacterial cells with increased carbon dioxide fixation in combination with an efficient alcohol (ethanol and butanol) production.
-Obtained engineered cells will be used to demonstrate sustainable solar fuels production in small scale photobioreactors.
+Modifications and performance of the obtained engineered cells will be analyzed on gene, protein and metabolite level.
+Mathematical models might be used to gain an overall understanding of the metabolic flows of the cells.
+The potential of the modified cyanobacteria will be evaluated in photobioreactors.

 The main duties of doctoral students are to devote themselves to their research studies which includes participating in research projects and third cycle courses.
 The work duties can also include teaching and other departmental duties (no more than 20%).